 6 Aug 1915

 The 5th Battalion, Dorsetshire Regiment, took part in the landing at Suvla Bay.
-As early as August 8th, the operation was considered an 'opportunity…wasted'.
-The early successes were not built upon because the leadership was unclear about the situation on the ground.
-They were used to trench warfare and the slow advance of the war in France and appeared unable to recognise the advantage of quickly ...
+They set sail in July from Liverpool on the Aquitania as part of a force of 7000 men and crew.
+As early as August 8th, the operation was considered an 'opportunity…wasted' especially by the men in the trenches.
+The early successes were not built upon because the leadership was unclear about the situation on the ground. ...

 Nurse Edith Cavell shot by firing squad

 Nurse Edith Cavell had aided British troops in escaping from Brussels.
 Convicted by the German authorities, she was shot by firing squad.
 British and worldwide opinion was horrified by the act and German officer POWs were reported as saying that they would have refused to carry out the order.